 Let's assume your GUI application exchanges a lot of information with the underlying hardware, middleware software or even with the operating system.
-To do this, you have implemented a device class as the interface between GUI and the device.
-The implementation of the device class is thus optimized to communicate with your actual device version.
+To do this, you have implemented a Device Interface class as the interface between GUI and the device.
+The implementation of the Device Interface is thus optimized to communicate with your actual device version.
 Now, you have decided to support a further version of the device.
 In other words, you want your GUI application to be able to run on two different hardware, software or operating systems.

-Again, with the classic approach you would need to modify the implementation of the device class.
+Again, with the classic approach you would need to modify the implementation of the Device Interface class.
 In principle, for every interaction with the underlying device you would need to distinguish whether the application is running on device version A or B, and depending on it, execute the adequate code.
-With the variants feature, however, you leave the already implemented device class untouched.
-Instead, you derive from the device class a new variant and implement there the code to communicate with the device version B.
+With the variants feature, however, you leave the already implemented Device Interface class untouched.
+Instead, you derive from the Device Interface class a new variant and implement there the code to communicate with the device version B.

 Derive a new variant

 To find out how a new variant is created please see the corresponding chapters referenced in the SEE ALSO section below.
 Please note, the variant and the original member do not necessarily have to be defined within the same unit.
 On the contrary, you can create the variant in a separate unit, which permits you to adapt and extend the application without modifying the unit with the original member.